Afghanistan: a State in Disguise Under Tribal Monocracy

 Afghanistan seems to have been suffering from “nation-state” fallacy since 1880.
 The GNCA leaders can change this if they remain united and think about the long-term future of Afghanistan.
 Given the socio-political support they get within Afghanistan’s diverse ethnic groups, they are destined to take the country’s leadership when the NUG term ends next year.

-Although Afghanistan is yet to experience free and fair elections, the ability of political groupings to form government in the post-“elections” deal making is important, as happened in previous presidential elections.
+Although Afghanistan is yet to experience free and fair elections, the ability of political groupings to form a government in the post-“elections” deal making is important, as happened in previous presidential elections.
 The GNCA has all it takes to form the next government.
 Ghani is fully aware of this.

 Hence, the resignation of Hanif Atmar from the postition of the National Security Advisor, and the appointment of Zalmay Khalilzad as an advisor to the U.S. Secretary of State on Afghanistan, may all be seen as Ghani’s attempts to counter the GNCA’s growing influence.